CLI tool for managing Outlook email, drafts, and contacts via the Outlook REST API v2.0.

 outlook-cli config check --json

-outlook-cli auth runs the built-in headless auth flow: headless Chromium, enters credentials from .env, prints the Okta MFA verification number to the console, waits for push approval, and saves tokens to session_state/tokens.json.
+outlook-cli auth runs the built-in headless auth flow: headless Chromium, enters credentials from the active account env file, prints the MFA challenge number to the console (works with Okta Verify, Microsoft Authenticator, and similar push-based MFA), waits for approval, and saves tokens to the active account’s session_state/tokens.json.

 Use a visible browser instead: